 Such coming to know God in the life of Sister Faustina was strenghtened by the gift of acquired contemplation and through it she penetrated very deeply this mystery of our faith in order to let it know to the world.
 Through her records saved in the Diary we can know God better in the mystery of His merciful love towards man.

 In the creation of man and the universe, Sister Faustina perceived not only God’s perfection, power, and wisdom but above all His mercy – the most profound motive of His work.
 God, moved by mercy alone, called everything into existence out of nothingness.
-Everything that has come from the Creator’s hand, wrote Sister Faustina, is contained in this inconceivable mystery; that is to say, in the very depths of His tender mercy.
-When I meditate on this, my spirit swoons, and my heart dissolves in joy (Diary 1553).
+“All that has come from the Creator’s hands – wrote Sister Faustina – is locked in an unfathomable mystery, that is, in the depths of His mercy.
+Whenever I ponder on this, my spirit stands still and my heart overflows with joy” (Diary 1553).

 sr. M. Elisabeth Siepak ISMM